-UPDATE: we have received enough registrations to complete the project!
+UPDATE: We have received enough Christmas trees to complete the project!

 Thank you for your interest in donating your tree to help with RBG’s conservation efforts!

 We’ve reached our tree quota for the year and are no longer accepting trees in 2021.
 Please consider making a monetary donation to Royal Botanical Gardens so we can continue to make a difference in your community through projects such as this.

 In Need of Your Trees!

-For well over a decade, RBG has relied on the generosity of the public to deliver their trees to aide us in various stream-restoration projects around aquatic ecosystems.
+For well over a decade, RBG has relied on the generosity of the public to deliver their trees to aid us in various stream-restoration projects around aquatic ecosystems.
 Since this project began, over 175,000 trees have been repurposed and placed into the banks of the Chedoke and Grindstone Creeks.
 Once placed, their branches begin to collect and retain suspended sediment which helps form a riverbank, something previously demolished by invasive Common Carp.
 As the years go by and more trees are added, the riverbanks become fortified and stabilized, which help channel the flow of water during high-water events.
 The placement of trees also helps by creating essential habitat for birds, mammals, insects, reptiles, amphibians and most importantly a strong soil bed where native plants can take root and begin to sprout!
 What life have you seen around the berms as of late?